 This book is undoubtedly a true operating manual for how to run a business better.

-Given I’ve never read a book about how to actually run a business – this book has had a huge impact upon me.
+Given I’ve never read a book about how to actually run a business – this book has had a huge impact on me.
 Although I’m not confident that any of my entrepreneurial friends like me who haven’t had a ‘career’ to speak of have either.

 Wickman gives you an insight into every element of your business as you can see from the list above which is broken down further into multiple checklists.

-The information for me was so shockingly applicable that reading this book has definitely made my head hurt and it wouldn’t be right if I glossed over leaving a review (as I’ve already moved onto my next book).
+The information for me was so shockingly applicable that reading this book has definitely made my head hurt and it wouldn’t be right if I glossed over leaving a review (as I’ve already moved on to my next book).

-So with that in mind, let’s consider some of the things that I’ve learnt and have/am in the process of implementing and ignore anything that I’ve yet to do – because until that happens it remains solely theoretical.
+So with that in mind, let’s consider some of the things that I’ve learned and have/am in the process of implementing and ignore anything that I’ve yet to do – because until that happens it remains solely theoretical.

 I’ve asked key members of my team what they want for the next few years to make sure we’re all in alignment: